Eugene Galekovic: Adelaide United

 On 30 October, Eugene signed for Melbourne Victory rivals Adelaide United as a replacement for injured keeper Daniel Beltrame and made his debut against the Queensland Roar at Hindmarsh Stadium.
 On 20 January 2008, Galekovic kept his first clean sheet for Adelaide in a 2–0 win over Brisbane at Hindmarsh Stadium.
 On 27 December 2008 Galekovic made a string of impressive saves to ensure Adelaide kept its 1–0 advantage over Perth Glory and in the process giving him his fifth clean sheet of the league season.

 In February 2010, Galekovic capped off another brilliant year by winning the Adelaide United Player of the Year Award.

 In the middle of the 2011–12 A-League Jon McKain resigned his role as captain at Adelaide United.
 It was then announced that Eugene Galekovic became captain.

 On 11 March 2016 Galekovic reached 250 appearances despite a 1–0 defeat to Melbourne City FC.

 Melbourne City

 On 16 June 2017 Galekovic signed a two-year deal with Melbourne City FC.
+He played 35 league games for Melbourne City before then announcing his retirement at the end of the 2018/19 season.

 Return to Adelaide United

-Following the conclusion of his contract with Melbourne City, Galekovic returned to Adelaide United to commence a role as the club's Goalkeeping Coach.
+Following the conclusion of his contract with Melbourne City, Galekovic returned to Adelaide United to commence a role as the club's Goalkeeping Coach in 2019.